kairos-io/kairos/docs/content/installation/device_pairing.md

 ```

 At this point, wait until the pairing is complete and the installation will start automatically in the new node.

+## Join new nodes

+To join new nodes, simply re-apply the process to new nodes by specifying the same `config.yaml` for all the machines.
+The machines will connect automatically between themselves, either remotely on local network.